1. Automate your savings

 If you've trained yourself to make small sacrifies, the larger, more consequential decisions will come easier.

-One important part of putting money away is knowing why you are putting it away.
+One important part of saving money away is knowing why you are saving it.
 The goal of "becoming a millionaire" is terrific, but it might not be realistic in the short term, or might be too distant to encourage good spending and saving habits right now.

 So, what’s driving your savings?
 A down payment on a house?
 A car?
 A vacation?
 A home renovation?
 Retirement?
 Save for a realistic goal, and the incredible, implausible goal of becoming a millionaire will sneak up on you, thanks to your good habits and practiced financial mastery.